 The shape of things to come – Methanopolis

-Robert Kennedy said in a 1966 Cape town speech “There is a Chinese curse which says ‘May he live in interesting times.’
+Robert Kennedy said in a 1966 Cape Town speech “There is a Chinese curse which says ‘May he live in interesting times.’
 Like it or not we live in interesting times.
 They are times of danger and uncertainty, but they are also more open to the creative energy of men than any other time in history.”

 Kennedy may not have known that the so-called curse was neither Chinese nor was it a curse at all.
 It rather was a 1936 invention by a British diplomat who wanted to make it look Confucian.

-But rather that having a class in semantics, let’s take a look at Kennedy’s words.
+But rather than having a class in semantics, let’s take a look at Kennedy’s words.
 Because now, in 2013, we are indeed living in interesting times.
 The world is in its hardest economic crisis for more than half a century, old certainties are falling apart with incredible speed (just look at the Arab world or indeed at what shale gas has done to North America and the world) and new media blows the old pathways of how information zip zaps around the planet apart quicker than you can cook a microwave meal.

 We are all afraid, when in fact, we should brace ourselves for the biggest and most important reversal of global structures since WW2 or even longer.
 And methane is going to ride the crest of the wave – at least energy-wise.
-We are ready to go farther and deeper than ever before on the way to becoming a really green and sustainable world economy.
-And diesel is going to be one of the victims.
+We are ready to go farther and deeper than ever before on the way to becoming a green and sustainable world economy.
+Diesel is going to be one of the victims.

 Mark my words – burning diesel in a thermal reaction will become all but impossible within the next 15 years as the cost of doing so will be crippling.

 I have said it in numerous posts.
 Diesel (and any heavier fuel including coal) is a remnant from an ancient energy past that in the information age should have been left behind.
-Burning dirty, non-renewable stuff in order to derive movement and heat is primitive.
-We are sporting our latest mobile phone gizmos, we are talking to our computers and we can show the innards of our bodies with incredible precision through non-invasive scanning technologies but we still rely on a chemical reaction by burning liquids and solids in order to get our most fundamental energy needs covered.
+Burning dirty, non-renewable stuff to derive movement and heat is primitive.
+We are sporting our latest mobile phone gizmos, we are talking to our computers and we can show the innards of our bodies with incredible precision through non-invasive scanning technologies but we still rely on a chemical reaction by burning liquids and solids to get our most fundamental energy needs covered.

 The energy industry was safe from the technological onslaught for a while because of doozy consumers.
-Energy is not sexy business like the mobile gadgetry is and we also don’t have the urgent feeling that our life depends on it like when our body’s cells start to multiply uncontrollably.
-Energy is always there in the background, it’s so ubiquitous and ever present that we don’t have the feeling that something needs to be done about it.
+Energy is not a sexy business like the mobile gadgetry is and we also don’t have the urgent feeling that our life depends on it like when our body’s cells start to multiply uncontrollably.
+Energy is always there in the background, it’s so ubiquitous and ever-present that we don’t have the feeling that something needs to be done about it.

 And because of this unsexiness of energy, it’s not at the whims of fashions and trends – not really except maybe with some green fundamentalists and some energy nerds like me.
-The only real pressure point energy causes in our lives is when it gets expensive to consume it and that’s when the MS EXCEL and MS PROJECT wielders come in.
+The only real pressure point energy causes in our lives is when it gets expensive to consume and that’s when the MS EXCEL and MS PROJECT wielders come in.

-If the price is the only real pressure point big energy reacts to – a high price environment is the only thing to crack the stalwart hull open and get the innovation cauldron bubbling.
+If the price is the only real pressure point big energy reacts to – a high-price environment is the only thing to crack the stalwart hull open and get the innovation cauldron bubbling.
 By now, the cauldron fizzes and spits hot droplets because of all the stimulation it gets which is what makes those times so interesting.
-Or do you think that shale would have happened in a low price energy world?
+Or do you think that shale would have happened in a low-price energy world?
 Or do you think that Saudi princes would be wetting their undies from North American energy independence by now?

 Ladies and gentlemen, I am proud to present the energy rock star of the next 50 years – the methane molecule or CH4.

-In my past posts I have thrown lavish praise on methane for this one single reason – because it is going to change the way we produce, condition, transport, store and consume energy for the next half a century or so.
+In my past posts, I have thrown lavish praise on methane for this one single reason – because it is going to change the way we produce, condition, transport, store and consume energy for the next half a century or so.
 We are at the end of the oil age and we are putting a stake in the heart of the aging but still kicking coal age.

 Our whole world could be running on methane and we would not even have to sacrifice anything for it.
-We will still be able to pull up at the filling station to get our cars refueled in less than 5 minutes, we would still be able to comfortably regulate heat at a cold winter day without having to haul in the wood and it will be cheaper than anything we have ever known.
+We will still be able to pull up at the filling station to get our cars refueled in less than 5 minutes, we will still be able to comfortably regulate heat on a cold winter day without having to haul in the wood and it will be cheaper than anything we have ever known.
 It will be as reliable as nuclear power and it could be completely renewable – if we just wanted it to.
-Done the right way it could even be emissions free.
+Done the right way it could even be emissions-free.
 It combines all the advantages of all other forms of energy we use today without most of their nasty sides.

 Let’s take them one by one.
 Coal and Heavy oils (diesel is heavy oil for me) are heavy polluters that beyond CO2 spew unimaginable amounts of toxins and cancer-causing substances into our air.
 If oils spill – they spoil soil and water and store them long enough and they spoil themselves so they are fickle.
 Nuclear power needs copious protection from their radioactive fallout and their total cost for humankind just becomes clear with long-term use.